cuba-platform/cuba-sdk/Readme.md

 }
 ```

+The `credentials` section contains the `username` and `password` fields.
+Their values must be filled with the repository
+authentication data provided in the p. #3.
+By the way, [CUBA Plugin](https://plugins.jetbrains.com/plugin/7249-cuba) detects the embedded repository and provides the necessary
+information to the CUBA project `build.gradle` file.

 **NB**: as Jmix projects contain a newer Gradle Wrapper than CUBA projects do (by default), it is necessary to add `allowInsecureProtocol(true)`
 line to the local Nexus OSS repository declaration in `build.gradle`.
 Thus, the access to the repository artifacts via the HTTP protocol is granted.
 ****The other steps for organizing the local repository for work with Jmix
 projects and addons are the same as for CUBA except of replacing `cuba` with `jmix` in CLI commands.****